drxm1/dotfilesgit/README.md

 ### 9. Install other stuff
 The other stuff here should really be installed declaratively with nixos but for now I was too lazy so just execute these in the end:

+TODO: The following (typst-lsp) of nvarner we are removing in favor of tinymist which we directly install using nixos.
 ``` sh
 cargo install --git https://github.com/nvarner/typst-lsp typst-lsp
 ```